mflerackers/mflerackers.github.io/_posts/2018-05-11-statistics.md

 Where 0 means that the parameters are independent, and 1 that the parameters are dependent.
 So the value of V tells us how much the two parameters are related.

-What exactly are we calculating though, let's take a step back, and use an example.
-Let's say we have a lot of records with people's gender and hair color.
+What exactly are we calculating though?
+Let's take a step back, and use an example.
+Let's say we have a list of records with people's gender and hair color.
 We can create a table listing the frequency of each combination

 |              | Black | Brown | Red | Blond |
 | ------------ | ----- | ----- |---- |------ |